ansys/pyfluent/doc/source/users_guide/models.rst

 Defining Your Models
 ====================
-PyFluent allows you to access Fluent Models using the traditional TUI Text User Interface command-based infrastructure and the settings module (Beta).
+PyFluent supports defining models using the TUI API and the Settings Module (Beta).

 Text User Interface (TUI) API
 -----------------------------